Smart grid: China

-The smart grid market in China is estimated to be $22.3 billion with a projected growth to $61.4 billion by 2015.
+The smart grid market in China is estimated to be $22.3B with a projected growth to $61.4B by 2015.
 Honeywell is developing a demand response pilot and feasibility study for China with the State Grid Corp. of China using the OpenADR demand response standard.
 The State Grid Corp., the Chinese Academy of Sciences, and General Electric intend to work together to develop standards for China's smart grid rollout.

 United States

-In 2009, the US Department of Energy awarded an $11 million grant to Southern California Edison and Honeywell for a demand response program that automatically turns down energy use during peak hours for participating industrial customers.
-The Department of Energy awarded an $11.4 million grant to Honeywell to implement the program using the OpenADR standard.
+In 2009, the U.S. DOE awarded an $11M grant to Southern California Edison and Honeywell for a demand response program that automatically turns down energy use during peak hours for participating industrial customers.
+The DOE awarded an $11.4M grant to Honeywell to implement the program using the OpenADR standard.

 Hawaiian Electric Co.
 (HECO) is implementing a two-year pilot project to test the ability of an ADR program to respond to the intermittence of wind power.
-Hawaii has a goal to obtain 70 percent of its power from renewable sources by 2030.
+Hawaii has a goal to obtain 70% of its power from renewable sources by 2030.
 HECO will give customers incentives for reducing power consumption within 10 minutes of a notice.